China Expected To Sell 27.5 Mln Vehicles In 2022 - UrduPoint

 China Expected To Sell 27.5 Mln Vehicles In 2022

-BEIJING, (UrduPoint / Pakistan Point News - 26th Dec, 2021 ) :Vehicle sales in China are expected to grow 5.4 percent year on year to reach 27.5 million units in 2022, according to the China Association of automobile Manufacturers (CAAC).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Dec, 2021 ) :Vehicle sales in China are expected to grow 5.4 percent year on year to reach 27.5 million units in 2022, according to the China Association of automobile Manufacturers (CAAC).

 Passenger car sales are forecast to reach 23 million units next year, up 8 percent year on year, while sales of commercial vehicles are expected to see a 6-percent drop to 4.